coachbjork/bos.contracts/contracts/eosio.system/ricardian/eosio.system.contracts.md

 As an authorized party I {{ signer }} wish to stake {{ stake_cpu_quantity }} for CPU and {{ stake_net_quantity }} for bandwidth from the liquid tokens of {{ from }} for the use of delegatee {{ to }}.

-{{if transfer }}
-It is {{ transfer }} that I wish these tokens to become immediately owned by the delegatee.

-{{/if}}
-As signer I stipulate that, if I am not the beneficial owner of these tokens, I have proof that I’ve been authorized to take this action by their beneficial owner(s).

 <h1 class="contract">
    newaccount
 </h1>